A. Victoria Mixon, Editor

 Be aware!

-Find the independent editors who can prove they are highly-qualified.
+Hire only those freelance independent editors who can prove that they are highly-qualified.

-Along with the loss of editing at the publisher level has come a tsunami wave of amateur writing in recent years, ever since the explosion of the Internet.
-This means not only does the burden of editing fall on the writer, but a smaller and smaller percentage of aspiring writers out there have any idea what all that entails.
+Along with the loss of editing at the publisher level has come a tsunami wave of amateur writing in recent years, ever since the explosion of the blogosphere.
+This means that not only does the burden of editing fall on the writer, but a smaller and smaller percentage of aspiring writers out there have any idea at all what this entails.

-The assumption was that you can’t break into the publishing industry if you haven’t developed your skills to compete with the highest-quality authors in your field.
+The assumption was that you can’t become a professional author—one who gets paid for the work—if you haven’t developed your skills to compete with current professional authors.

 Now that so much of what’s being published is published for reasons other than quality—topic, marketing, authors’ names—at the same time that many acquisitions editors are free to choose whether or not to even edit, the quality against which aspiring writers measure themselves has dropped precipitously.

 And we need a new screening process in the industry: there are far too many aspiring writers, far too many aspiring agents, far too few publishers.
-The numbers are skewed to the point that they’re unmanageable.
+The numbers are skewed to the point that they’ve become unmanageable.

 Just as once some writers skipped agents and went straight to publishers, now some writers skip independent editors and go straight to agents.
 Nobody minds.
 There’s room for everyone.

-But when you discuss your manuscript with an accomplished independent editor, you’re not trying to change their mind, and you’re not coping with expertise that focuses entirely on marketing rather than craft.
-You’re working with someone who understands your craft better than you do—an artistic mentor—who can also translate the marketing issues that are the bread-&-butter of acquisitions editors and agents into the craft that is yours.
+But when you discuss your manuscript with an accomplished independent editor, you’re not trying to change the wrong person’s mind, and you’re not coping with expertise that focuses entirely upon marketing rather than craft.
+You’re working with someone who understands your craft better than you do, an artistic mentor who can translate for you the marketing issues that are the bread-&-butter of acquisitions editors and agents into the craft that is yours.

-Most of all, you have an advocate who owes loyalty to no one but you, someone with no ulterior motive, who can help you make decisions about balancing sales and craft—in whatever way best suits your own goals and vision.
+Most of all, you have an advocate who owes loyalty to no one but you, someone with no ulterior motive, someone who can help you make decisions about balancing craft and marketing—in whatever way best suits your own goals and vision.

 Have you published a post on how to check qualifications of an independent editor and red flags to watch for?
 I had a nightmare experience with a freelance editor, and I think it would be a great service to writers to have a checklist of sorts for some guidance going into these relationships.